joaocasr/frontendmentor.io/space-tourism-website-main-project/README.md

 <img src="Captura de ecrã de 2023-02-08 17-18-48.png"/>

-In this webpage you will find all the crew tripulation which will lead the space travels.
+In this webpage you will find all the crew tripulation who will lead the space travels.

 <img src="Captura de ecrã de 2023-02-08 17-18-19.png"/>